-During the course, students will be exposed to remote-sensing ocean-colour data from the European Space Agency (ESA) Climate Change Initiative (OC-CCI), which provides the most complete, stable, and error-characterized time-series of multi-sensor global satellite data products for climate research and modelling.
-Students will also be introduced to the latest ocean-colour data products from the OLCI sensor aboard the Sentinel-3 satellite.
-As part of the computer-based exercises, students will gain experience in the necessary tools for management of large datasets (including handling files in Network Common Data Form NetCDF) and analysis (including interpolation procedures and uncertainty calculations).
-Students will also have opportunity of informal discussion with instructors outside of the formal lectures.
-A visit of the NERC Earth Observation Data Acquisition and Analysis Service (NEODAAS) that is hosted at PML will be provided.
+During the course, students were exposed to remote-sensing ocean-colour data from the European Space Agency (ESA) Climate Change Initiative (OC-CCI), which provides the most complete, stable, and error-characterized time-series of multi-sensor global satellite data products for climate research and modelling.
+Students were also introduced to the latest ocean-colour data products from the OLCI sensor aboard the Sentinel-3 satellite.
+As part of the computer-based exercises, students gained experience in the necessary tools for management of large datasets (including handling files in Network Common Data Form NetCDF) and analysis (including interpolation procedures and uncertainty calculations).
+There was also the opportunity of informal discussion with instructors outside of the formal lectures.
+A visit of the NERC Earth Observation Data Acquisition and Analysis Service (NEODAAS) that is hosted at PML was provided.

-The objectives and learning outcomes of this course are for students to be able to:
+The objectives and learning outcomes of this course were for students to be able to:

 • Understand the fundamentals of ocean colour;

 • Understand the principles for modelling primary production, for detecting phytoplankton size structure, Harmful Algal Blooms, and for estimating phytoplankton phenology;

 • Conduct research with ocean-colour data for ecosystem state assessment, model validation, data assimilation and climate research;

 • Plan requirements for large datasets processing, management and archiving;

 • Apply tools and statistical methods for visualisation and analysis of ocean-colour data with their associated uncertainty.